smucclaw/dmnmd/README.md

 | 2 | <18 |                   |                      | DECLINE                | NONE                   | Applicant too young         |
 | 3 |     | HIGH              |                      | REFER                  | LEVEL 1                | High risk application       |
 | 4 |     |                   | True                 | REFER                  | LEVEL 2                | Applicant under debt review |

-For hit policy "O", the order of results in the output is determined by the order of the column enums.

 This example comes from the [DMM 1.3 specification](https://www.omg.org/spec/DMN/1.3/PDF), page 96.